 There’s also the presumptive form, which is used for uncertainty and presumptions.
 The polite form is でしょう .

 The informal counterparts would be だ (casual form), だった (past tense) and だろう (presumptive).

-As you get further along in Japanese, you’ll encounter です with a mixture of other verbs and adjectives.
+As you get further along in Japanese, you’ll encounter です with a mixture of other words, which typically adds some nuances.

 Tokyo is highly populated.